Brahmaputra Valley

-The Brahmaputra Valley is a region situated between hill ranges of the eastern and northeastern Himalayan range in Eastern India.
+The Brahmaputra Valley (also Assam Valley) is a region situated between hill ranges of the eastern Himalayan range of Assam in Northeastern India.

-The valley consists of the Western Brahmaputra Valley covering the regions of Goalpara and Kamrup; the Central Brahmaputra Valley region covering Darrang, Nagaon and the North Bank and Eastern Brahmaputra Valley comprising districts of Sonitpur, Lakhimpur, Dibrugarh and Sibsagar.
+The valley consists of the Western Brahmaputra Valley covering the regions of Goalpara and Kamrup; the Central Brahmaputra Valley region covering Darrang, Nagaon and the North Bank and Eastern Brahmaputra Valley comprising districts of Sonitpur, Lakhimpur, Dibrugarh and Sivasagar.
 The Teesta River in North Bengal also drains into Brahmaputra River.

-The Brahmaputra Valley has a total area of 71,516 km² with containing 30 districts.
+The Brahmaputra Valley has a total area of 71,516 km2 with containing 30 districts.
 Brahmaputra Valley with its rainforest-like climate contains some of the most productive soils in the world.
 The Brahmaputra River flows from Assam to Bangladesh where it meets the Ganges River to form the world's largest delta and finally flows into the Bay of Bengal in the south.

 Demography

-The majority of the people of the valley are Hindus, mostly speaking the Assamese language.
+The people native to the Brahmaputra Valley are Hindus, mostly speaking the Assamese language.
 The valley is more populous and prosperous than the rest of the region because of its accessibility to the rest of the country.
 The Brahmaputra Valley has a population of 27,580,977 as per the 2011 census.